LaxarJS/shop-demo/docs/tutorials/07_article_search_box_widget.md

 ]
 ```

-For the filtering to work, you just need to change the `articles.resource` of the _article-browser-widget_ to use the `"filteredArticles"` topic.
+Finally, For the filtering to work, you just need to change the `articles.resource` of the _article-browser-widget_ to use the `"filteredArticles"` topic.

 ## The Next Step